joannapinto/DAA-Prog/README.md

 2. Binary Search: Searches for a number in a list of fifty randomly generated numbers and displays the position if the number is found.
 3. Floyd's Algorithm: Finds the shortest paths in a directed graph.
 4. Warshall's Algorithm: Computes the transitive closure of a directed graph.
-5. Sorting Algorithms: Implements one of the following sorting algorithms.
+5. Sorting Algorithms: Implements one of the following sorting algorithms:

 a) Quick Sort: A divide-and-conquer algorithm that selects a pivot element and partitions the list into two halves based on the pivot, recursively sorting them.
 b) Bubble Sort: A simple comparison-based sorting algorithm where adjacent elements are swapped if they are in the wrong order, repeated until the list is sorted.